patboony/Yelp/README.md

 #### Required

 - [x] Search results page
-- [ ] Table rows should be dynamic height according to the content height
+- [x] Table rows should be dynamic height according to the content height
 - [x] Custom cells should have the proper Auto Layout constraints
 - [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [x] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
+- I wasn't able to debug the filter page so I'm going to turn this in for now.
+But I will continue to work on this throughout the night.
 - [ ] The filters you should actually have are: category, sort (best match, distance, highest rated), radius (meters), deals (on/off).
 - [ ] The filters table should be organized into sections as in the mock.
 - [ ] You can use the default UISwitch for on/off states.
 Optional: implement a custom switch